deanrp2/MicroControl/README.md

 HOLOSGen reactor.

 DEMO PROBLEMS:
-1. Rotate 8 drums in unison to achieve some desired criticality
+1. Rotate 8 drums in unison to achieve some desired reactivity

 NOTES: